ErikBoesen/gimp-web/content/news/2018-04-17_GIMP_2.10_RC2_Released/index.md

 ## Gradient tool improved to work in linear color space

-The gradient tool can now work in either perceptual RGB, linear RGB, or CIE LAB color space at your preference.
+Thanks to Michael Natterer and Øyvind Kolås, the gradient tool can now work in either perceptual RGB, linear RGB, or CIE LAB color space at your preference.

 <figure>
 <img src="{attach}gimp-2-10-rc-2-gradient-tool-linear.jpg" alt="Gradient tool in linear space" width="1260" height="788">